Choosing a College: Tips for Parents and Families

-If you haven’t yet visited all the campuses your child received acceptance to, it’s time to go.
-Experiencing firsthand what the campus is like, meeting faculty, observing class lectures, seeing dorm rooms, and eating on campus can help your son or daughter to get to know the community and see if it feels like a fit.
+If you haven’t yet visited all the campuses your student received acceptance to, it’s time to go.
+Experiencing firsthand what the campus is like, meeting faculty, observing class lectures, seeing dorm rooms, and eating on campus can help them get to know the community and see if it feels like a fit.

 Decisions, Decisions: Narrow Down Your Choices

 A few school options likely stand out as top choices, but what should you look at to ensure the best overall fit?
 For some, location is very important, or whether a certain major is offered, but there are many factors to take into consideration when selecting a college, including financial aid offers, career preparation, extracurricular opportunities, and more.
 The following articles offer a helpful breakdown of things to look at when comparing schools.

 Begin with the End in Mind: Preparing for Graduation

 Throughout the decision-making process, keep in mind the most important aspect of the college journey—graduation.
 You want to ensure your student’s experience is taking them one step closer to graduating, and graduating on time.
 What is the graduation rate at each college?
 Will they be able to get the classes they need to stay on track?
 What resources can help support their academic goals?